AdvancedPhotonSource/GSAS-II-tutorials/MDtutorials/README.md

 1. Create a new directory in the current location.
 Make sure not to use a name already in use for an existing tutorial (in the main directory, (https://github.com/AdvancedPhotonSource/GSAS-II-tutorials/tree/main).

 1. Create a &lt;filename&gt;.md file in the new directory.
 Name is arbitrary, but repeating the directory name is not a bad idea.

-  * start the file with content like this:
+Start the file with content like this:

         ---
         title: "Tutorial: ...anything you want to put here"